zspitzer/lucee-cfml-resource-provider/README.md

 You need to restart Lucee if you make any changes to the installed files under `\lucee-server\context\components\org\lucee\extension\cfml\scopeResourceProvider` rather than rebuilding and uploading a .lex file each time.

+### Tests

+Using Testbox, see the `/tests` folder

 ### Status

 Currently up and running, now in an early BETA state, see `test.cfm`.

 **You need to manually add the Configuration to `lucee-server.xml` in the `resources` section**

+Pretty much all working except for the file input and output streams, which is need for `DirectoryCopy()`

 ### Configation / Storage Options